Cosima von Bonin

-Cosima von Bonin (born 1962) is a German contemporary artist whose practice includes sculptures, textiles, sound, film, and performances.
-Von Bonin draws inspiration from the intellectual, artistic, and musical culture of her neighborhood in Cologne, Germany, where she lives and works with her husband, Michael Krebber.
-She is known for being a political artist as well as by her humor, aquatic caricatures, and use of pop-culture characters, such as Daffy Duck.
+Cosima von Bonin (born 1962) is a German contemporary artist whose interdisciplinary practice includes sculpture, textiles, sound, film, and performance.
+She is known for being a political artist as well as by her humour, aquatic caricatures, and use of pop-culture characters, such as Daffy Duck.

-Early life
+Early life and education

-Cosima von Bonin was born in Mombasa, Kenya and raised in Austria.
-Von Bonin graduated from the Hochschule für Bildende Künste Hamburg (University of Fine Arts in Hamburg), where she studied art under the tutelage of Martin Kippenberger and assistant Michael Krebber.
-Von Bonin said that she met many important figures while in college, figures such as Friedrich Petzel, Jutta Koether, and Diedrich Diederischsen.
+Cosima von Bonin was born in Mombasa, Kenya in 1962.
+She was raised in Austria.

+Von Bonin studied at the Hochschule für Bildende Künste Hamburg (University of Fine Arts in Hamburg), where she studied under the tutelage of Martin Kippenberger and assistant Michael Krebber.
+Von Bonin said that she met many important figures while in college, including Friedrich Petzel, Jutta Koether, and Diedrich Diederischsen.

+In 1989, von Bonin moved to Cologne.
+There, she worked at a bar, whilst also connecting with the writers Diedrich Diederichsen and Clara Drechsler, and artist Martin Kippenberger.

-When von Bonin was still a student, her first memorable work was in a collaboration with Josef Strau, in which von Bonin exhibited herself in a window display at a Hamburg showroom in 1990.
+When von Bonin was still a student, she collaborated with Josef Strau in 1990, creating a work where von Bonin exhibited herself in a window display at a Hamburg showroom.